junxit/us-congress-bills-110/metadata.md

 - 2008-08-01 — Introduced in Senate
 - 2008-08-01 — Introduced in the Senate.
 Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
+- 2008-09-08 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 944.